ComunidadAylas/PackSquash/docs/wiki/Generated-ZIP-file-reuse-feature-design.md

   compare and compute, unlike hashes, which require looking at the file contents.
 - Modification timestamps are the bare minimum amount of data needed to check whether a file has plausibly changed or not.
-Also, we believe in good faith, albeit without formal proof or review by a recognized cryptography expert, that the designed cryptosystem is effective to maintain timestamp and system ID confidentiality under ciphertext-only attacks and chosen-plaintext attacks.
+Also, we believe that the designed cryptosystem is effective to maintain timestamp and system ID confidentiality under ciphertext-only attacks and chosen-plaintext attacks.
   This claim is at least plausible due to the guarantees provided by the cryptographic primitives used, which are discussed in [NIST Special Publication 800-38G § Appendix